hannah-bulmer/Lessons/W19/Projects/SMS_Newsfeed/Lesson_2/ReadMe.md

 On the bottom right you'll see the `Environment Variables` option; click it.
 Now select the PATH and click edit.
 We'll want to add the path to where Python is located.
+This is the part where you pull out the path from Step 2 that you were supposed to remember.
-If you didn't change any of the default settings then it will be under `C:\Python37`, but *confirm this* by going to that directory.
+If you didn't change any of the default settings then it will be under `C:\Python37` or `C:\Users\<username>\AppData\Local\Programs\Python\Python37-*`, but *confirm this* by checking those directories.
 Now just approve all changes and close these windows.
 You'll probably need to restart powershell before the changes take effect.